 We both believe very strongly that what you eat is as important as what physical exercise you do and neither of us would change our eating choices.

 A life-long exercise and fitness enthusiast, I train each and every day.
-I use a combination of both linear and non-linear movements in everything that I personally do and in everything I teach.
+I use a combination of both linear and non-linear movements in everything that I personally do, except for my outdoor hill running, and in everything I teach.
 My regime is underpinned by two absolutely crucial elements: (i) cardio training, and, (ii) movement combinations including Pilates, Strala Yoga and Sports Yoga, which I regard as the absolute staples of all fitness and health training!

-In my case the cardio is aerobic dance and functional training to music.
-This involves using Reebok Steps and small hand weights, plus performing mountain climbers, jump squats or lunges, leg kicks, and many, many aerobic dance and functional movements which I have learned and practised over the years.
-I do this at vigorous to athletic cardio intensity three times per week for sixty minutes per session.
+My main cardio exercise passions are highly intensive indoor aerobic dance and functional interval training to music and outdoor hill running.
+My indoor cardio involves using Reebok Steps and small hand weights, plus performing mountain climbers, jump squats or lunges, leg kicks, and many, many aerobic dance and Functional Movements which I have learned and practised over the years.
+I do this at vigorous to athletic cardio intensity two times per week for sixty minutes per session.
+I also do two outdoor hill runs each week.

 My combined Pilates, Strala Yoga and Sports Yoga training is for a minimum of 40 minutes every day.